phylum-dev/documentation/docs/package_firewall/faq.md

 automatically staged for processing, so the safest option is always to wait until processing is complete.

-If you wish to allow certain or all packages to be considered successful for the purpose of the package firewall, please reach out to [Veracode][aviary-support].
+If you wish to allow certain, or all, incomplete packages to be considered successful for the purpose of the package firewall, you can add an exception by navigating to the [firewall overview], selecting the instance associated with the project, then clicking on the "Allow Incomplete" button in the top-right.

-[aviary-support]: mailto:phylum@veracode.com

 ## How do I add the package firewall to an existing project?